 The non-negotiables are typically the health and safety rules (wearing bike helmets, driving before dark, etc.) and other areas your family values – education (homework before playtime) or respect (name calling will not be tolerated).

 Agree on the limits and expectations for the non-negotiables and clearly communicate those to everyone.
 If the rule is “no cellphones in a bedroom,” be sure you both follow through each and every time on the non-negotiables so your kids see you are a unified front.

 Step 4: Think Long-Term

-Remember that parenting is a marathon, not a sprint – and that requires we think long-term.
+Remember that parenting is a marathon, not a sprint – and that requires us to think long-term.